-On the whole, we accomplish a reliable solution to self-calibrate the global cameras that has similar accuracy to Zhang's standard results.
+On the whole, we accomplish a reliable solution to self-calibrate the global cameras which has similar accuracy to Zhang's standard results.
 Although Zhang's method has been a flexible and convenient calibration method, it still costs us about half an hour and two professional volunteers to calibrate each camera on average.
 Since Zhang's method only offers calibration result in coordinate of chessboard.
 It induces additional labor and bias to manually calibrate the location of chessboard.
 By comparison, our method leverages a zero-cost and effective method to calibrate ambient cameras and help construct the indoor projection map.

-7.3 Performance of Localization
+C. Performance of Localization

-7.3.1 Overall Comparison.
-Compared with three other state-of-the-art indoor localization systems, iMAC achieves the best performance in overall accuracy (in Figure 12(a)).
-The average localization accuracy of iMAC is 0.68 m, which surpasses iVR by 34.7%, PHADE by 76.2%, ClickLoc by 77.4%, and RAVEL by 83.4%.
+1) Overall Comparison: Compared with three other state-of-the-art indoor localization systems, iMAC achieves the best performance in overall accuracy(in Fig.12.a).
+The average localization accuracy of iMAC is 0.68m, which surpasses iVR by 34.7%, PHADE by 76.2%, ClickLoc by 77.4%, and RAVEL by 83.4%.

-In ambient-camera-based systems, it is noteworthy that WiFi, IMU, and vision make different contribution to the final performance.
-Basically, WiFi plays a fundamental role to offer a rough localization, which obtains 3- to 5-m precision and avoids excessive outliers.
+In ambient-camera-based systems, it is noteworthy that WiFi, IMU and vision make different contribution to the final performance.
+Basically, WiFi plays a fundamental role to offer a rough localization, which obtains 3-5m precision and avoids excessive outliers.
 IMU plays a definitive role in distinguishing pedestrians in proximate space, which differ in the shape of trajectory.
-That is why RAVEL has better result (6 m) in maximum error than PHADE (7 m), although it performs worse in average accuracy. iVR integrates the advantages of both IMU and WiFi to achieve an overall better localization system.
-On this basis, iMAC replaces WiFi fingerprints with instant visual geometry fingerprints, which performs more accurately, in real time, and at low cost.
+That is why RAVEL has better result(6m) in maximum error than PHADE(7m), although it performs worse in average accuracy. iVR integrates the advantages of both IMU and WiFi to achieve an overall better localization system.
+On this basis, iMAC replaces WiFi fingerprints with instant visual geometry fingerprints, which performs more accurate, realtime and low-cost.